 The goal of distance learning at the University of Hawaiʻi is to provide access to the rich array of instructional resources already available to on-campus students and to students anywhere in the state who are committed to higher education, but unable to attend the UH campus offering their program of choice.
 This is consistent with the goals of the University of Hawaiʻi Strategic Plan.
-As part of the strategic planning process the University of Hawaiʻi Distance and Distributed Learning Action Plan was drafted to lay out the specific actions UH should take to move forward.
+As part of the strategic planning process the University of Hawaiʻi Distance and Distributed Learning Action Plan (PDF) was drafted to lay out the specific actions UH should take to move forward.
 In addition, UH endeavors to apply the Principles of Good Practice for Electronically Offered Degree Programs (PDF).
-More information about the structure of distance learning can be found in Executive Policy E5.204, University of Hawaiʻi, Distance Learning Plans, Policies, and Procedures (PDF) and BOR Policies Chapter 5, Academic Affairs (PDF).
+More information about the structure of distance learning can be found in Executive Policy EP 5.204, University Distance Learning Plans, Policies and Procedures and Regents Policy RP 5.210, Distance Education and Offsite Instruction.

 Systemwide Distance Learning Groups

-DLAC is the lead systemwide group that helps the University of Hawaiʻi advance its mission through distributed and distance learning.
-The focus of the DLAC is on helping all parts of the UH System work effectively together to extend access to higher education throughout the State of Hawaiʻi, improve the quality of educational services to UH students, and reach new constituencies throughout the world.
-The DLAC is not intended as an operational body, but is responsible to proactively identify and catalyze action on the systemic issues as they arise.
-The DLAC advises and counsels administrators, policy-makers, and other groups such as the Council of Chancellors, the Council of Chief Academic Officers, the Council of Chief Student Affairs Officers and the Library Council as appropriate.
-The DLAC prepares, monitors and oversees a systemwide distributed learning action plan that supports overall strategic plans and priorities of the UH system and campuses.
+Distance Learning Advisory Council (DLAC) is the lead system-wide group that helps the University of Hawaiʻi advance its mission through distance and online learning.
+The DLAC is responsible to recommend policies and to proactively identify and catalyze action on systemic issues as they arise.
+As appropriate, the DLAC counsels University administrators and policy-makers through such groups as the Council of Chancellors, the Council of Chief Academic Officer, and the Council of Chief Student Affairs Officers.
+The DLAC prepares, monitors and oversees a system-wide distance and online learning action plan that advances overall institutional plans and priorities of the UH system and the campuses (DL Plan Update).
+The DLAC is convened and chaired jointly by the offices of the Vice President for Academic Policy and Planning and Vice President for Information Technology/Chief Information Officer.

 Campus Distance Learning Committees